bfentiman/burping-jelly-baby/worksheet.md

 ## Wiring up the jelly baby

-1. Take two metal paper clips (or pins if you're using them) and unfold them to make a straight wire.

-1. Take a female-to-female jumper lead and push the paper clip wire into one of the ends.
+1. Take a male-to-female jumper wire and push the pin end into the jelly baby.

-1. Do the same to the other wire, so that you have two identical jumper cables with paper clip wires in one end.
+1. Do the same with the other wire, making sure they are close enough inside the jelly baby but not touching

-1. Insert the paper clips into a jelly baby, so that they're close to each other but not touching.

-1. Now attach the free ends of the jumper leads to `GPIO 3` and any `GND` pin.
+1. Now attach the free ends of the jumper leads to `GPIO 17` and any `GND` pin.

 ## Sound of a burp!